Grapeka/Intern-sniper-client/README.md

 # Technologies

-The following core technologies were used to develop the backend for this platform:
+The following core technologies were used to develop the this website:

 - React: React was used as the JavaScript library for building the user interface.
 - TypeScript: TypeScript was used as a typed superset of JavaScript to build the frontend codebase.